younata/coz-e/src/build_log/chapter_4.md

 - 2022-11-18 - Alodined the aluminum motor mounts.
 - 2022-11-21 - Glassed the aft face of the the 4 parts of the permanent firewall.
 - 2022-11-28 - Installed hex bolts - a deliberate change from the plans.
 Glassed the forward faces of the permanent firewall.
+- 2022-11-29 - Pulled off peel ply from the forward faces of the permanent firewall.
+Realized that I had accidentally made duplicates of the left-middle pieces in the firewall.
+- 2022-11-30 - Cut new wood, marked where holes for bolts should be drilled, marked which side to glass first, and glassed the aft face of the new right-middle firewall piece.